 - Suspicious fields.
 Suspicious fields may be contained in email addresses, phone numbers, and account information.

-Enable credential stuffing and crawler threat intelligence
+Enable credential stuffing and bot threat intelligence